awkgroupag/datalab/README.md

   echo "Visit http://127.0.0.1:8080 to use your application" kubectl -n default port-forward deploy/my-release-podinfo 8080:9898
 ```
-Check whether the Podinfo Kubernetes pods are running; `STATUS` should be `Running`.
+Check whether the Podinfo Kubernetes pods are running; `STATUS` should be `Running` or `Completed`.
 You might need to wait a bit.
 ```console
 foo@bar:~$ kubectl get pods -A